influxdata/docs-v2/content/v2.0/query-data/flux/guides/group-data.md

     weight: 3
 ---

-With Flux, data can be grouped by any column in your queried data set.
+With Flux, you can group data by any column in your queried data set.
-"Grouping" is accomplished by partitioning data into tables where each row shares a common value for specified columns.
+"Grouping" partitions data into tables in which each row shares a common value for specified columns.
-This guide walks through grouping data in Flux with examples of how data is shaped in the process.
+This guide walks through grouping data in Flux and provides examples of how data is shaped in the process.

 ## Group keys
 Every table has a **group key** – a list of columns which for which every row in the table has the same value.